Hendon: Brent Street and Brent Green

 Salisbury Plain is a piece of wasteland in front of The Load of Hay (a pub demolished in 2004), where animals destined for Smithfield were penned overnight.
-The pub had been a favourite of Peter Mandelson in his youth.
 There is a small collection of 18th-century houses along Shirehall Lane, two with fire plaques.
 Penfold House in Brent Street (not far from the site of The Load of Hay) is said to have been built in 1713.
 It is believed it had been a lodge for drovers bringing cattle up to London, and it was known as Albert Cottage until 1923.

 Near to Brent Green was Goodyers House (demolished in 1934), named after an important Hendon family.
 Where Goodyers House was is now a cul-de-sac called Goodyers Gardens with about 10 or 11 houses.
 Number 11 was the main house when Goodyers House was still standing.
 Hendon Park was laid out on Step Fields, part of the Goodyers House estate, and was opened as Queen's Park in 1903.
-In July 1940, there was a particularly large propaganda rally held in Hendon Park – "Rout the Rumour", the first of its kind in England.
-Hendon House was home to John Norden, the renowned 16th-century cartographer, but was demolished and replaced with Hendon School.
+In July 1940, there was a particularly large propaganda rally held in Hendon Park – "Rout the Rumour".
+Hendon House was home to John Norden, a 16th-century cartographer, but was demolished and replaced with Hendon School.
 Famous alumni include Peter Mandelson, Rabbi Lionel Blue, and author Ruth Prawer Jhabvala.

-A little further down the road is a small gothic complex called the Alma White Centre.
-In 1893 the Rev W.H.
-Seddon, Hon Secretary of the Church Army, purchased Fosters, in Brent Street, with the intention of building "a Rescue Home (for fallen women), with a Chapel attached".
-The site became St Saviour's Homes in 1897, caring for "feeble minded" women.
-In 1926 it was taken over by the Pillar of Fire Society as a bible college, school and chapel.
-This site has now been redeveloped as 'The Pillar' boutique hotel and function suites.